derailed/k9s/README.md

           namespace: fred
           # imagePullPolicy defaults to Always
           imagePullPolicy: Always
-          # imagePullSecrets defaults to no secret, remove the option if you don't need it.
+          # imagePullSecrets defaults to no secret
           imagePullSecrets:
           - name: my-regcred
           # The resource limit to set on the shell pod.